social-science

 Language Documentation: The Race Against Time

-AI-assisted tools can accelerate aspects of this work -- automatic transcription of recorded speech, computational comparison of related languages, pattern detection in large corpora -- but the fieldwork itself requires human relationships, cultural sensitivity, and the ability to work with speakers who may have complex feelings about outsiders recording their language.
+AI-assisted tools can accelerate aspects of this work -- automatic transcription of recorded speech (where speech recognition is good enough, which is rare for endangered languages), computational comparison of related languages, pattern detection in large corpora -- but the fieldwork itself requires human relationships, cultural sensitivity, ethical negotiation with speech communities, and the ability to work with speakers who may have complex feelings about outsiders recording their language.

 The Corporate Demand